TYPO3-Solr/ext-solr/Documentation/Backend/BackendModule.rst

 Common usecases are:

-* Very often occuring words like "the", "and" ... are excluded are filtered out because they are more or less "noize words".
+* Very often occurring words like "the", "and" ... are excluded are filtered out because they are more or less "noize words".
 * You can add words that you want to avoid from indexing.